cognitev/akka-cluster-manager/README.md

 ```
 akka.cluster.roles = ["access, users"]
 ```
-in the boot of the application you have to instantiate a clustersocket actor which will join the cluster, act as a proxy for all the routers registered in every service and also listen to all cluster domain events
+in the boot of the application you have to instantiate a clustersocket actor which will make your service join the cluster, act as a proxy for all the routers registered in every service and also listen to all cluster domain events
 ```scala
 import io.orkestra.cluster.routing.ClusterListener
 val clusterSocket: ActorRef = system.actorOf(ClusterListener.props("orkestra"), "cluster-socket")